Zenin0/Glipper_Scripts/Windows/Credentials/BrowserData/README.md

 ## Description

-A script used to stole target WLAN Passwords.
+A script used to stole target Browser History & Data.

-Opens PowerShell hidden, grabs wlan passwords, saves as a cleartext in a variable and exfiltrates info via Discord Webhook.
+Opens PowerShell hidden, grabs all browsers data, saves in a file and exfiltrates info via Discord Webhook.

 Then it cleans up traces of what you have done after.